amandadavi7/PSI/README.md

 ### Faster Unbalanced Private Set Intersection

-By *Amanda Resende and Diego Aranha* in Financial Cryptography and Data Security 2018 (FC 2018) [1].
+By *Amanda Resende and Diego Aranha* in Financial Cryptography and Data Security 2018 (FC 2018) [2] and to be published in the Journal of Cryptographic Engineering (JCEN) [2].
 Please note that the code is currently being restructured and not all routines might work correctly.
-The implementation of OT-based PSI protocol [5], the naive hashing, the server-aided protocol [2] and the Diffie-Hellman-based PSI protocol [3] was obtained from Pinkas et al. [5] available at https://github.com/encryptogroup/PSI, with some changes.
+The implementation of OT-based PSI protocol [6], the naive hashing, the server-aided protocol [3] and the Diffie-Hellman-based PSI protocol [4] was obtained from Pinkas et al. [6] available at https://github.com/encryptogroup/PSI, with some changes.
 The PSI code is licensed under AGPLv3, see the LICENSE file for a copy of the license.

 ### Features
 ---

 * An implementation of different PSI protocols:
   * the naive hashing solutions where elements are hashed and compared
-  * the server-aided protocol of [2]
-  * the Diffie-Hellman-based PSI protocol of [3]
+  * the server-aided protocol of [3]
   * the Diffie-Hellman-based PSI protocol of [4]
+  * the Diffie-Hellman-based PSI protocol of [5]
-  * the OT-based PSI protocol of [5]
+  * the OT-based PSI protocol of [6]
-  * the unbalanced PSI protocol based on public key cryptography [1]
+  * the unbalanced PSI protocol based on public key cryptography [1,2]

 This code is provided as a experimental implementation for testing purposes and should not be used in a productive environment.
 We cannot guarantee security and correctness.

-WARNING: Because of the change in the elliptic curve, the OT-based PSI protocol of [5] is not working.
+WARNING: Because of the change in the elliptic curve, the OT-based PSI protocol of [6] is not working.
 For correct execution see https://github.com/encryptogroup/PSI.

 ### Requirements
 ---